narengan/cis/getting-started.md

 **Step 3.
 Configure your nameserver with the Registrar or DNS Provider:**

 To begin receiving the benefits of CIS, you must configure your domain name provider to use the name servers listed.
 We've provided customized IBM nameservers right now.
-For more detailed instructions, see **LINK TO EVENTUAL CONFIGURING DNS TOPIC**.
+For more detailed instructions, see our [How-To document](how-to.html).

 After you've configured your registrar or DNS provider, it may take up to 24 hours for the changes to take effect.

 **Step 4.
 In the meantime, you can go to the Overview page to begin managing other CIS functions and features.**

-For more details, please see the [step-by-step instructions](how-to.html)
+For more details about managing other functions and features, please see the [step-by-step instructions](how-to.html).